hyphacoop/distributed.press/index.md

 *We’re soon launching [COMPOST](https://compost.digital), a magazine about the digital commons, telling stories about people building the web as a shared resource.
-The new site is coming soon so stay tuned!*
+COMPOST is published to the web and DWeb using the [Distributed Press API](https://github.com/hyphacoop/api.distributed.press).*

 ## Our Vision